-With a young companion, whose name we do not know, Acoutsina played the part of family helper, and was considered as a member of the Courtemanche family.
-She learned enough French to serve as an interpreter when need arose, and to teach the rudiments of the Inuit or Eskimo language to Courtemanche’s successor, his step-son, François Martel* de Brouague.
-Brouague’s and Antoine-Denis Raudot’swritings refer to her habitually as “the young slavegirl,” “the young Indian girl,” the “esquimaude” (which takes this grammatical form back at least 250 years), the “esquimaute,” or the “esquimote.”
+With a young companion, whose name is not known, Acoutsina played the part of family helper.
+She learned enough French to serve as an interpreter when need arose, and to teach the rudiments of Inuktituk to Courtemanche’s successor, his step-son, François Martel* de Brouague.
+Brouague’s and Antoine-Denis Raudot’s writings habitually refer to her as “the young slave girl,” “the young Indian girl,” the “esquimaude” (which takes this grammatical form back to at least the beginning of the 18th century), the “esquimaute,” or the “esquimote.”

 These two hypotheses must be eliminated.
-Acoutsina and her people are indeed Eskimos.
+Acoutsina and her people were indeed Inuit.
 The following facts allow us to affirm this.
-Courtemanche, like his contemporary Pierre Constantin* and their predecessor Louis Jolliet*, had set up fur-trading posts on the borders of the Eskimo country, between the Strait of Belle Isle and Mingan.
-Their object was even to establish friendly relations with these people and bring them into the orbit of French commerce.
-They frequently met Eskimos and attempted to organize trade with them.
+Courtemanche, like his contemporary Pierre Constantin* and their predecessor Louis Jolliet*, had set up fur-trading posts on the borders of Inuit territory, between the Strait of Belle Isle and Mingan.
+They even hoped to establish friendly relations and bring the inhabitants into the orbit of French commerce, and thus met frequently with the Inuit to attempt to organize trade with them.
 They could hardly be mistaken as to their identity.
-They had in their service Montagnais Indians who spoke a dialect closely allied to that of the Naskapis, and who could not have been mistaken as to the ethnic relationship of the Eskimos in question.
-Moreover, these Montagnais hunters were well acquainted with the Beothuks, the “red men” who were at that time confined to central Newfoundland.
-The names of the Indians and Eskimos, transcribed after being heard by ears trained to French sounds, underwent inevitable distortion; however, the three names quoted above can easily be interpreted as Eskimo terms.
+They had in their service Montagnais (Innu) who spoke a dialect closely allied to that of the Naskapi, and who could not have been mistaken as to the relationship of the Inuit in question.
+Moreover, these Montagnais hunters were well acquainted with the Beothuk, who were at that time confined to central Newfoundland.
+The Indigenous names, transcribed after being heard by ears trained to French sounds, underwent inevitable distortion; however, the three names quoted above can easily be interpreted as Inuktitut terms.
 According to Roderick MacGregor, Acoutsina seems to be a transformation of akutsiarq, which could be translated as “the beautiful apron” (aku referring to the wide back part of the mother’s parka).
 The nearest word to Ouibignaro is uiviquartok, meaning “inclined to be difficult.”
 Camerlique can be explained by kamilik, meaning “he has boots.”
-For anyone acquainted with the Eskimo language, in which the phoneme r is often reduced to a single very attenuated roll, the two forms seem almost homonyms.
-Furthermore, these names are quite consistent with Eskimo thinking.
-Brouague, who learned from Acoutsina to speak a little Eskimo, quotes from his vocabulary the word annanâ, which in that language means “mother.”
-Finally, several ethnological traits described by Acoutsina are characteristics of Eskimo culture.
+For anyone acquainted with Inuktitut, in which the phoneme r is often reduced to a single very attenuated roll, the two forms seem almost homonyms.
+Furthermore, these names are quite consistent with Inuit linguistic conventions.
+Brouague, whom Acoutsina taught to speak a little Inuktitut, quotes from his vocabulary the word annanâ, which in that language means “mother.”
+Finally, several ethnological traits described by Acoutsina are characteristics of Inuit culture.

-Acoutsina and Ouibignaro – for we must leave aside Camerlique, who was probably of foreign origin – do not seem to have been the only Eskimos in contact with the French in this period.
+Acoutsina and Ouibignaro – for we must leave aside Camerlique, who was probably of foreign origin – do not seem to have been the only Inuit in contact with the French in this period.
 Indeed, a letter from a Father François dated 20 Oct.
 1732 contains this passage: “I counted on having the privilege of giving you a detailed account of matters relating to the Eskimo natives, but it will be extremely brief, for this is all I could get out of the young Eskimo woman who lives at Beauport; not being very familiar as yet with the French language, she could not express herself adequately, or even understand clearly what she was being asked.”
-According to the few pieces of information that one can glean from this letter, it is clear that reference is being made to Eskimos and not to Naskapis or to Beothuks.
-In this period it was only the Eskimos who were able to come and steal from the French fishermen on the north bank of the St Lawrence.
+According to the few pieces of information that one can glean from this letter, it is clear that reference is being made to Inuit and not to Naskapi or to Beothuk.
+In this period it was only the Inuit who were able to come and steal from the French fishermen on the north bank of the St Lawrence.

 After Courtemanche’s death in June 1717, his step-son Brouague directed the fur-trading post on Baie de Phélypeaux.
-During the next two years nothing more was seen of the Eskimos.
-Brouague’s letters no longer mention the woman, but only the two girls, and particularly the elder of the two, Acoutsina, who was 18 or 20 years old.
+During the next two years nothing more was seen of the Inuit.
+Brouague’s letters no longer mention the woman, but only the two girls, particularly the elder of the two, Acoutsina, who was 18 or 20 years old.
 Both girls were still living at the post in 1719.

 The Sieur de Brouague’s letters, the main source of information about Acoutsina, Camerlique, and Ouibignaro, are found in AN, Col., C11A, 109.
-C11A, 122 contains various documents of which Raudot’s letters correspond, except for minute differences, to letters 44–89 in Relation par lettres de l’Amérique septentrionale, années 1709 et 1710, éd Camille de Rochemonteix (Paris, 1904) Raudot’s letters in C11A, end with these words: “Here is the end by M. Raudot, the younger.
+C11A, 122 contains various documents of which Raudot’s letters correspond, except for minute differences, to letters 44–89 in Relation par lettres de l’Amérique septentrionale, années 1709 et 1710, éd.
+Camille de Rochemonteix (Paris, 1904).
+Raudot’s letters in C11A, end with these words: “Here is the end by M. Raudot, the younger.
 I have already sent you the first lot and half of the second.”
-At this point Pierre Margry adds: “This statement was made by Raudot the younger about the Sieur de Louvigny’s memoir about the savages See his letter of 24 Sept 1709.”
-For some of Brouague’s other letters see AN, Col., C11A, 37, f.405; 41, ff.57–63; 43, fr 149–61 [j.r]
+At this point Pierre Margry adds: “This statement was made by Raudot the younger about the Sieur de Louvigny’s memoir about the savages.
+See his letter of 24 Sept 1709.”
+For some of Brouague’s other letters see AN, Col., C11A, 37, f.405; 41, ff.57–63; 43, fr 149–61. [j.r]

 “Mémoire de M. de Brouague, commandant pour le roi à la cote de Labrador . . . ,” APQ Rapport, 1922–23, 368–74.
 La Morandière, Hist. de la pêche française de la morue.
-J. A. Burgesse, “Esquimaux in the Saguenay,” Primitive Man (Washington), XXII (1949), 23–32 Charles de La Morandière, “Les Français au Labrador au XVIIIe siècle,” Académie de marine, Communications et mémoires, II (Paris, 1956–57), 24–59.
+J. A. Burgesse, “Esquimaux in the Saguenay,” Primitive Man (Washington), XXII (1949), 23–32.
+Charles de La Morandière, “Les Français au Labrador au XVIIIe siècle,” Académie de marine, Communications et mémoires, II (Paris, 1956–57), 24–59.
 Jacques Rousseau, “Le dernier des Peaux-Rouges,” Cahiers des Dix, XXVII (1962), 47–76; “L’origine et l’évolution du mot esquimau,” Cahiers des Dix, XX (1955), 179–98.

 Cite This Article

-Jacques Rousseau, “ACOUTSINA,” in Dictionary of Canadian Biography, vol. 2, University of Toronto/Université Laval, 2003–, accessed July 28, 2014, http://www.biographi.ca/en/bio/acoutsina_2E.html.
+Jacques Rousseau, “ACOUTSINA (Acountsina),” in Dictionary of Canadian Biography, vol. 2, University of Toronto/Université Laval, 2003–, accessed June 1, 2023, http://www.biographi.ca/en/bio/acoutsina_2E.html.

 The citation above shows the format for footnotes and endnotes according to the Chicago manual of style (16th edition).
 Information to be used in other citation formats:

 |Author of Article:||Jacques Rousseau|

-|Title of Article:||ACOUTSINA|
+|Title of Article:||ACOUTSINA (Acountsina)|